 For an idyllic family holiday, why not book a Scotland glamping getaway?
 The Scottish Borders county of Roxburghshire is one of Scotland’s hidden treasures.
 Steeped in history and blessed with beautiful scenery, it’s the perfect destination for a luxury camping break in the UK.
-There is lots to do and explore, and back in the Feather Down tent you’ll have all the glamping comforts you could wish for.
+There is lots to do and explore in the Scottish Borders, and back in the Feather Down tent you’ll have all the glamping comforts you could wish for.
 This includes a spacious living area, wood-fired heater, running water and a comfy sofa.
 Plan a magical break in Roxburghshire and enjoy the great outdoors at your own pace.
 It’s waiting for you on a Scotland glamping family holiday.

 There’s seemingly endless countryside in Roxburgshire, ideal for sunny days spent walking, cycling or horse riding.
 Explore historic towns such as Jedburgh or Kelso, where ancient abbeys stand on the banks of clear rivers.
 Jedburgh in particular is a great choice for sports enthusiasts, thanks to the trim track which runs along the River Jed.
 Culture fans will love exploring historic attractions such as the Castle Jail and Mary, Queen of Scots’ House.
 Kelso has another delight in store for you.
 It lies on the banks of the River Tweed, one of the most important fishing rivers in Europe.
 Why not pick up a permit and try your luck on this ancient waterway?

 There’s even more to be discovered on your Scotland glamping holiday.
 The delightful village of Ancrum is just a short trip from the Feather Down base, Chesters.
 Indulge in a delicious meal at the Cross Keys pub, where a Gordon Ramsay trained chef serves up culinary delights made with fresh local produce.
 Then, take a stroll over the village green before heading back to your cosy tent at sunset.
-Treat yourself to an amazing family holiday in Scotland, and embrace the history and tradition of this unique location.
+Treat yourself to an amazing family holiday in the Scottish Borders, and embrace the history and tradition of this unique location.

 Glass sledging at Born in the Borders - great cake & shop there too selling local produce.